 Suppliers are an intrinsic part of the Supply Chain.
 It does not matter what business you are in, what products you make, distribute and sell, or what part of the world you are in.
 And it doesn’t matter where in the Supply Chain you are.
-You can not accomplish anything without Suppliers.
+You can not accomplish anything without collaboration with your Suppliers.

 Yet I have seen, like many of you, Suppliers treated in many different ways.
 No matter what the circumstances are poor treatment of Suppliers is never appropriate.
 Given that Customers fundamentally need their Suppliers to be successful why do people treat them badly?
 And how do we ensure there is a healthy and productive relationship between Suppliers and Customers?

 Working together with your Suppliers is always a formula for success!

 Earlier in my career I was responsible for running the Manufacturing and Supply Chain operations for a particular operating Division.
 The Division was struggling financially (as well as operationally).
 The management team was brainstorming actions we could take to improve our financial performance.

 When it came to discussing the cost of materials the conversation began with someone suggesting we just beat up our Suppliers to get them to lower their costs.
 Someone else suggested that there was a Facilitator we could work with who was in the business of getting Customers and Suppliers to work together.
 This collaboration involved finding ways to constructively lower costs (or improve service or whatever the objective was).
 We chose the latter approach.